Reps pass state police bill - New Telegraph

 This bill seeks to excise Item 45 (Police and other government security services) from the Exclusive Legislative List and place same on the Concurrent Legislative List to give allowance for different state governments to legislate on security matters, which will effectively give state governments powers to establish state police.

-Sponsor of the bill, Hon Luke Onofiok (PDP, Akwa Ibom) while leading the debate its general principles noted that the federal structuring of security does not encourage community policing or localisation of policing.
+Sponsor of the bill, Luke Onofiok (PDP, Akwa Ibom), while leading the debate its general principles noted that the federal structuring of security does not encourage community policing or localisation of policing.

+Such officers understand the area, terrain, language, behaviour and attitude of the people he or she is policing,” he said.

-According to Onofiok, the primary responsibility of every government all over the world is to protect and preserve the lives and property of its citizens and to maintain law and order.
+According to Onofiok, the primary responsibility of every government all over the world is to protect and preserve the lives and properties of its citizens and to maintain law and order.

-“The principle of social contract is chiefly anchored on this responsibility where the people relinquish and contracted their rights to government for the protection of their lives and property,” he stated.

-Onofiok, however, said failure on the part of government to keep to this basic responsibility/contractual term portends danger.